New Atlantis

 Chief Architect at New Atlantis Labs — decentralized marine science, ocean biodiversity regeneration, and precision medicine for the oceans.

-As Chief Architect, I was responsible for the technical architecture of New Atlantis’s data science infrastructure — marine bioinformatics, eDNA analysis, decentralized governance, and scientific foundation models for marine biology.
-The work sat at the intersection of everything I’d been building toward: the computational rigor from Google, the DeSci governance experience from LabDAO, and the growing conviction that open science infrastructure could serve the planet, not just the lab.
+The work pulled together everything I'd been building toward: the computational rigor from Google, the DeSci governance I'd learned at LabDAO, and a growing conviction that open science infrastructure could serve the whole planet, not just the lab down the hall.